 Most importantly, however, these funds allowed GMT to fill the gap between quickly rising costs and slowly rising revenue so that full service could continue to be provided to our communities (where staffing allowed).
 We project the last of these relief funds to be exhausted in early Fiscal Year 2026.

-With relief funds exhausted, GMT, VTrans, urban municipalities, and the Legislature have a Hobson’s choice: implement severe urban service reductions, or identify additional funds for transit.
+With relief funds exhausted, GMT, VTrans, urban municipalities, and the Legislature have a Hobson’s choice: implement severe urban service reductions or identify additional funds for transit.
 This choice is being made all across our country and Canada, as urban transit systems find themselves in similar circumstances.

 As projected by VPTA’s Report on Funding Sources for Public Transit Nonfederal Match, GMT urban is the first of Vermont’s providers to hit their fiscal cliff, but rural providers and VTrans have their own cliffs that will soon put them in similar circumstances.